 This is a particular favorite of mine.
 Batch processing is grouping similar tasks that require similar thinking in order to streamline completion.
 Batch process grading — grade the same assignment across all class periods, and then enter all of them into your grade book.
 This is much more efficient than grading a first period’s assignments and then entering the grades into the grade book and then starting on second period’s assignments.
 It takes your brain time to refocus when switching from one activity to another activity.

 Saving time allows us to have the time and energy to devote to our students.
 Here’s to 2018!
 What are your time-saving tips?
-How are you going to save time in 2018?
+How are you going to save time this year?